jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   - **social assistance suspensory loan** is defined in section EZ 38(8)(c) for the purposes of that section
   - **specified option** means an option to purchase or otherwise acquire or sell or otherwise dispose of property, and the agreement for the sale and purchase of property, if any, entered into as a result of the exercise of the option is deemed to be part of the option
   - **trade credit** , in the definitions of and , means any debt for goods or services, but does not include a short term trade credit
-  - **trading stock** , in paragraph (b) of the definition of , means—but does not include any financial arrangement (a) any thing acquired for the purposes of manufacture, sale, or exchange:
+  - **trading stock** , in paragraph (b) of the definition of , means— but does not include any financial arrangement (a) any thing acquired for the purposes of manufacture, sale, or exchange:
     (b) livestock:
     (c) any other real or personal property where the business of the person by whom it is sold or disposed of comprises dealing in such property or the property was acquired by the person for the purpose of sale or other disposal: